Easy ways to wrap a kids bike this Christmas

 Whether you've got a couple of minutes or several hours we've got lots of great ideas on how to gift wrap your child's bike ready for Christmas Day.

-How wrap up a kids bike this Christmas – a guide for busy parents
+How to wrap up a kids bike this Christmas - a guide for busy parents

 We've all got different levels of artistic skill, patience and time so we've tried to cover lots of different ways of wrapping a kids bike.
 We know most people are very hassled in the run up to Christmas, so we've tried to concentrate on quick, easy and cheap ways to wrap up a bike late on Christmas Eve, that have worked for real parents.